RichBurman/Project_4/README.md

 ## User Experience (UX)

+-

 ### User Stories

+-

 ## Design

 ### Colour Scheme

 ### Typography

 ### Imagery

 ### Wireframes

 ## Features

 ### General features on each page

 ### Future Implementations

 ### Accessibility

 ## Technologies Used

 ### Languages Used

 ### Frameworks, Libraries & Programs Used

 ## Deployment & Local Development

 ### Deployment

 ### Local Development

 #### How to Fork

 #### How to Clone

 ## Testing

 ## Credits

 ### Code Used

 ### Content

 ###  Media

+- All images were taken from Unsplash
+- All images were compressed using Optimizilla to aid website performance.
+- Screenshots taken from the following website for this README
+- Lighthouse
+- Jigsaw validator
+- W3C validator
+- Am I Responsive?

 ###  Acknowledgments